circleci/circleci.test/README.md

              :acceptance (fn [m] (or (:integration m) (:functional m))) :default (complement :flaky)}}
 ```

+If you have the `circleci.test/dir` alias set up as per above, you can pass
+in a test selector as a command-line argument:

+    $ lein test :acceptance

 ### Running tests from a repl
 Use `circleci.test/test-var` to run a single test fn: